About Emergency Department Wait Times

 There are circumstances that can impact the time you spend in the emergency department, such as:

-- Tests and procedures may add to the length of your wait or stay.
+- Tests and procedures that add to the length of your wait or stay.

 See our emergency care locations.